 What’s on the horizon?

-To be sure, grocers are committed to embracing technology.
+To be sure, grocery retailers are committed to embracing technology.
 Walmart recently opened its second tech research office in Texas to focus on operations technology and ways to bring new technology to stores.
 Similarly, Ahold Delhaize announced last week that it would partner with a Dutch research group to study how artificial intelligence can create better recommendations for shoppers and how it can better manage the supply chain.

 Kroger’s Chief Information Officer Chris Hjelm told The Wall Street Journal that bringing technology into physical stores is imperative, and his company is doing just that.
 “We’re in the midst of deploying our video-management system, with new cameras that are all digital, and analytics technology to understand what we’re seeing,” he explained.
 “We’re running a pilot to do service queuing for the pharmacy, meat department or deli.”

-Robomart is looking to shake up the grocery industry by delivering the grocery store directly to customers’ doorsteps with its fully stocked, self-driving vehicle.
+Robomart is looking to shake up the traditional grocery industry by delivering the grocery store directly to customers’ doorsteps with its fully stocked, self-driving vehicle.
 The startup has expressed interest in working with retailers to lease the technology.

 According to Karolefski, grocers that are able to use technology to capture a middle ground between customer engagement and a seamless experience are likely to do well.
 “While [grocers] want to engage them and get them involved in the store, shoppers want to get in and out of the store quickly,” he explained.
 “Technologies that facilitate that have a better chance of succeeding.”